tnttodda/TypeTopology/source/SearchableTypes.lagda.md

 min-preserves-min : (a b : ℕ) → minℕ a b ↑ ≡ min (a ↑) (b ↑)
 min-preserves-min a b = ℕ∞-equals (min-preserves-min' a b)

+-- not sure about this. maybe we shouldnt have the sigma type in there

+{-
 Continuous-via : {X : 𝓤 ̇ } → closeness-function X
                → equivalence-relation X
 _≣_     (Continuous-via C) x y